LuftHANDsa/academic-pdf-renamer/README.md

 ## Usage

 1.  **Add PDF files:**
-    Place the academic papers you want to rename into the `tests/` directory.
+    Place the academic papers you want to rename into your provided directory (currently uses `tests/`).

 2.  **Run the script:**
     ```bash
     python main.py
     ```
-    The script will iterate through all `.pdf` files in the `tests/` directory, rename them, and print the progress.
+    The script will iterate through all `.pdf` files in your provided directory (currently `tests/`), rename them, and print the progress.

 ## Customization